Walking Football

 What is Walking Football?

-The focus is on movement, enjoyment, and connection rather than competition.
+The focus is on movement, enjoyment, and connection, rather than competition.

 What We Deliver

-We deliver weekly sessions that include:
+Our weekly sessions include:

-• Wellbeing-focused elements such as posture, breathing, and movement
+· Wellbeing-focused elements such as posture, breathing, and movement

-• Intergenerational sessions bringing together younger and older participants
+· Intergenerational sessions bringing together younger and older participants

-• Walking challenges and activity tracking to encourage ongoing participation
+· Walking challenges and activity tracking to encourage ongoing participation

-Who It’s For
+Who It’s For?

-This programme is designed for:
+This programme supports:

 • Older adults aged 60+